immutable/contracts/contracts/staking/README.md

 # Administration Notes

-The `StakeHolder` contract is `AccessControlEnumerableUpgradeable`, with the following minor modification:

-* `_revokeRole(bytes32 _role, address _account)` has been overridden to prevent the last DEFAULT_ADMIN_ROLE (the last role admin) from either being revoked or renounced.

-The `StakeHolder` contract is `UUPSUpgradeable`.
+The `StakeHolderBase` contract is `AccessControlEnumerableUpgradeable`.
+The `StakeHolderERC20` and `StakeHolderNative` contracts are `UUPSUpgradeable`.
 Only accounts with `UPGRADE_ROLE` are authorised to upgrade the contract.

 ## Upgrade Concept